chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 A good practice when calling any external call is using `try_<query>` to avoid throwing errors.
 Something like this

 ```
-// After initializing the contract object
+// After initializing the contract object,
 if (tokenOContract.try_name().reverted) {
     log.error("token0 name not found {}", [
       event.transaction.hash.toHexString()